bikashkumars/aws-architect/storage/readme.md

 1. HDD-based volumes include Throughput Optimized HDD (st1) for frequently accessed, throughput-intensive workloads and the lowest cost Cold HDD (sc1) for less frequently accessed data.

+## EBS pricing

+With Amazon EBS, you pay only for what you use.
+Pricing for EBS volumes is based on the volume type, provisioned volume size, and the provisioned IOPS and throughput performance.
+EBS volume pricing varies based on the Availability Zone where it resides.
+The pricing for Amazon EBS snapshots is based on the actual amount of storage space that you use.